makerdao/mips/MIP41/mip41.md

 #### Interim Facilitators

 Whenever a Core Unit finds itself with no Facilitator, an Interim Facilitator is needed to fill any gaps.
-The process to chose the Interim Facilitator is called "The Fallback Decision Process" and it is detailed below.
+The process to chose the Interim Facilitator is called "The Fallback Decision Process" and it is detailed in the heading below.
+However an interim facilitator is selected, Interim facilitators should clearly state their intended time of service.
+A two month minimum is recommended, with the option to renew.

 If a Retiring Facilitator is willing, they may nominate an Interim Facilitator.
 Subject to the nominated Interim Facilitator's acceptance, they are ratified as the new Facilitator by a simple majority vote of all active facilitators.

 In the event of a Core Unit offboarding, if the Retiring Facilitator is uncooperative, the Interim Facilitator will be in charge of overseeing/executing the unwinding process.
 In the event of a Facilitator offboarding, they will be in charge of ensuring the functional continuity of the Core Unit until a new permanent Facilitator is ratified.
-Interim facilitators should clearly state their intented time of service.

 The incentive to volunteer as an Interim Facilitator is the compensation tied to a Core Unit unwinding plan.
 In the event of a missing, failed succession, or headless core unit, the incentive to volunteer as an Interim Facilitator is a transfer of the former Facilitator's compensation for an interim timeline.